slimboi/mot-labs/Serverless-Audio-Transcription-with-AWS-Lambda-and-AWS-Transcribe/severless.md

 3. Monitor the Lambda function execution:
    - Search for CloudWatch in the search bar
    - Click on the drop-down for Logs and select "Log groups"
-   - Click on the Log group
+   - Click on the Log groups

 ![Log Groups](imgs/7.log_groups.png)